EmmanuelCastilloHernandez/CometBot/README.md

 * Revive functionality
 * Blacklist
 * Economy Game
-* Adaptability to the warning system of Mods

 ### Super Snipe
 Typical snipe bots only snipe one message at a time and when another message gets deleted, so does that message.
 This bot solves that issue because it can capture up to three deleted messages before discarding them in favor of new ones.